Category:

 Early Career

-After college, he worked with his father at the Scotch Oil Company in Madison.
+After college, Chris worked with his father at the Scotch Oil Company in Madison.
 While working for his father's oil company, he began learning the art of improvisational comedy at the Ark Improv Theatre in Madison, under the guidance of Dennis Kern and alongside Joan Cusack, who was attending UW Madison at the time.
 Farley then ventured his way to Chicago and performed at the Improv Olympic.

-He then went on to work with the famed Second City Improv Company, starting the same day as Stephen Colbert, first with their touring company, and then with their main stage company by 1989.
+He then went on to work with the famed Second City Improv Company, starting the same day as Stephen Colbert, first with their touring company and then with their main stage company by 1989.
 As part of the main stage company, Farley was a cast member of three revues: "The Gods Must Be Lazy," "It Was Thirty Years Ago Today," and "Flag Smoking Permitted in Lobby Only or Censorama."

 SNL

 Farley was one of the new "Saturday Night Live" cast members announced in early 1990, along with Chris Rock.
 Farley frequently collaborated with Rock, as well as fellow cast members Adam Sandler, Tim Meadows, and David Spade.
 This group came to be known as the "Bad Boys of SNL."
-Farley's popular characters included motivational speaker Matt Foley, who frequently reminded characters he was "living in a van down by the river!'
+Farley's popular characters included motivational speaker Matt Foley, who frequently reminded characters he was "living in a van down by the river."
 The character was created by Bob Odenkirk when he and Farley worked together at Second City.
 The character's name came from a longtime friend of Farley's who became a Catholic priest.
-The mannerisms of the character were taken from Farley's days as a rugby player and coupled with his high school football coach's habit of squatting down to give pep talks.
+The mannerisms of the character were taken from Chris' days as a rugby player and coupled with his high school football coach's habit of squatting down to give pep talks.

-Other famous character Farley portrayed included Todd O'Connor of Bill Swerski's Superfans, a Chippendale's dancer in a famous sketch with guest host Patrick Swayze, one of the "Gap Girls," a lunch lady, Bennett Brauer, a Weekend Update commentator, and himself on "The Chris Farley Show," which was a talk show in which Farley poorly interviewed guests or trailed off on random subjects.
+Other famous characters Farley portrayed included Todd O'Connor of Bill Swerski's Superfans, a Chippendale's dancer in a famous sketch with guest host Patrick Swayze, one of the "Gap Girls," a lunch lady, "Weekend Update" commentator Bennett Brauer, and himself on "The Chris Farley Show," which was a talk show in which Chris poorly interviewed guests or trailed off on random subjects.
 Many of the characters were brought to life on "SNL" from his days at Second City.
 Farley also performed impersonations of Tom Arnold, Andrew Giuliani, Jerry Garcia, Meat Loaf, Carnie Wilson, Rush Limbaugh, and many others.

 Phil Hartman and Chris Farley (Photo by Barry King/WireImage)